vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   important amino acids first).

 ## Tests

-* Refine [2025 blood test
-  plans](../events/2025/2025-blood-test-plans.md) and maybe do some of the tests sooner if they are decision-relevant.
-In particular, CMP (to confirm BUN stuff is back to normal), omega-3 (to decide whether supplement regimen needs further changes), and NMR lipoprofile + apo B may be worth doing sooner.

 * Look into DEXA scans.
 For instance, whole-body scans by BodySpec (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if it comes out okay.

-* Look into thyroid panel as something to add to the 2025 blood test plans.
+* Look into thyroid panel as something to add to [2024 blood test
+  plans: round 2](../events/2024/2024-blood-test-plans-round-2.md).

 ## Data analysis